maeklong/maeklong.github.io/Juniper/JNCDA.md

 + A list of design requirements.
 + The types of solutions the design must provide.
 + **Feedback : An RFP must include a list of design requirements and the types of solutions that the design will provide.**

+### modular requirements RFP element
++ Hierarchical design considerations
++ Functionality of each module within the design
++ **Feedback : The modular requirements RFP element includes the hierarchical design considerations and the functionality of each module within the design.**

 ### business requirements RFP element
 + A summary the type of business the customer is in.